It’s never too early to look at scholarships. Check out these scholarships for students to minimize or eliminate school debt.

 Deadline: June

-Description/Criteria: Scholarship is open to students enrolled in their final year of college/university or their first year of law school.
+Description/Criteria: Open to students enrolled in their final year of college/university or their first year of law school.
 Applicants must be studying law.

 Tobacco-Free Life Academic Scholarship